Pushing Back Against Illegal Immigration - April 7th, Hour 2

 Was it an overblown distraction or a sinister conspiracy?

-Benghazi is a rosetta stone for everything that's been going on for the last 20 years.
+Benghazi is a Rosetta Stone for everything that's been going on for the last 20 years.

-I'm Leon Mayfock from Prologue Projects and Pushkin Industries.
+I'm Leon Nafok from Prologue Projects and Pushkin Industries.

-This is Fiasco Benghazi.
+This is Fiasco, Benghazi.

 What difference at this point does it make?

-Yeah, that's right.
+Yes, that's right.

-Listen to Fiasco, Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Listen to Fiasco, Benghazi, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

 All right, we continue now with economist Steve Moore's with us.

-You did point out in your column after an initial shock during Donald Trump's first term when the issue of tariffs came up and a short-term, you know, disruption in the market, uh, he left office four years later.
+You did point out in your column after an initial shock during Donald Trump's first term when the issue of tariffs came up and a short-term disruption in the market.

-Not a bad, not a bad rate of return.
+Not a bad rate of return.

 He better believe it.

-And the Nasdaq was up over 100%, or more than doubled in four years.
+And the NASDAQ was up over 100% or more than doubled in four years.

-I mean, we had a lousy stock market under under uh Biden where they pay uh adjusted for inflation, there were hardly any returns.
+I mean, we had a lousy stock market under Biden where they adjusted for inflation.

-And by the way, in spite of what people think in the state-run legacy media mob, the president's approval rating increased four points uh since he announced his new tariff policy.
+And by the way, in spite of what people think in the state-run legacy media mob, the president's approval rating increased four points since he announced his new tariff policy.

-Now, that doesn't mean that firemen, policemen, teachers' unions, people that I don't want to see lose a penny in the stock market, but when you put money in the stock market, uh, there's there's an aspect of it that I believe is comparable to gambling.
+Now, that doesn't mean that firemen, policemen, teachers' unions, people that I don't want to see lose a penny in the stock market.

-You're you're betting that the market's gonna go up, so there's always risk associated with it, but I don't want to see anybody lose any money.
+But I don't want to see anybody lose any money.

 You work too hard for your money.